BehaviouralDataScience/cambridge-handbook-behavioural-data-science/README.md

 ## About the editors

-**Ganna Pogrebna** is Professor at the University of Sydney Business School and Lead of the Behavioural Data Science group at The Alan Turing Institute.
+**Ganna Pogrebna** is Professor at the Queen's University Belfast and the Australian Strategic Policy Institute (ASPI).
 She is a pioneer of behavioural data science and behavioural AI, and the author of *The Missing B in AI* (2025).

 **Thomas T. Hills** is Professor in the Department of Psychology and Director of the Behavioural and Data Science MSc at the University of Warwick, and the author of *Behavioral Network Science* (Cambridge University Press, 2024).